-On 6th February 2025, Mrs Posillico emailed Mr Mills-Pereira to further detail the Council's position that the fence forms part of the site boundary for The Stableyard Development and was erected after permission 21/00058/FUL was issued, which included condition 15, requiring boundary fence details to be submitted to the Local Planning Authority for approval.
+On 6th February 2025, Mrs Posillico emailed Mr Mills-Pereira to further detail the Council's position that the northern fence forms part of the site boundary for The Stableyard Development and was erected after permission 21/00058/FUL was issued, which included condition 15, requiring boundary fence details to be submitted to the Local Planning Authority for approval.

-- "acted as the agent in preparing the planning statement submitted with application 24/00149/VAR to reinstate PD rights to the Stableyard Development.
+- Mrs Posillico also noted to Mr Mills-Pereira that he - "acted as the agent in preparing the planning statement submitted with application 24/00149/VAR to reinstate PD rights to the Stableyard development.
 It does not appear that the argument was made, at the time of submission of application 24/00149/VAR or during the appeal of its refusal, that the northern/front closed board fence was erected either on the neighbour's property or under their ownership.
 The Council is a bit befuddled as to why that argument is being presented now but was not presented to the Inspectorate when the refusal was appealed.
 That would seemingly be a material consideration, if the argument is that the fence was erected under residential PD rights for a separate property.
-Below is a screenshot of the planning appeal form, where Certificate A is checked, indicating that the appellant is the sole owner of any part of the land to which the appeal relates." - Mrs Posillico referenced the Inspector's decision for appeal decision APP/C3430/W/24/3342944 where paragraphs 17 and 25 noted how the closed board timber fencing (in situ at the time of the Inspector's site visit) harmed the visual openness and rural character of the area.
-Mrs Posillico again provided the deadline of 20th February 2025 to remove the fence.
+Below is a screenshot of the planning appeal form, where Certificate A is checked, indicating that the appellant is the sole owner of any part of the land to which the appeal relates." - Mrs Posillico also confirmed to Mr Mills-Pereira that the District Council had concerns with the fences along both the northern and western site boundaries of The Stableyard impacting the openness of the Green Belt.
+Mrs Posillico referenced the Inspector's decision for appeal decision APP/C3430/W/24/3342944 where paragraphs 17 and 25 noted how the closed board timber fencing (in situ at the time of the Inspector's site visit) harmed the visual openness and rural character of the area. - Mrs Posillico again provided the deadline of 20th February 2025 to remove the fence.

-On 6th February 2025, Mr Mills-Pereira responded to Mrs Posillico's email, again noting that the fence along the southern property boundary of Mile Flat Farm was erected under permitted development rights.
-Mr Mills-Pereira noted that when the fence was erected, the developer did not know about the "intended conditions" to be imposed, and that the property sale took place before the grant of planning permission.
+On 6th February 2025, Mr Mills-Pereira responded to Mrs Posillico's email, again noting that the fence along the northern site boundary of The Stableyard Development was allegedly erected under the permitted development rights of Mile Flat Farm dwelling.
+Mr Mills-Pereira noted again that when the fence was erected, the developer did not know about the "intended conditions" to be imposed, and that the property sale of Mile Flat took place before the grant of planning permission.

-On 10th February 2025, Kate Evans and Emma Posillico visited The Stableyard Development to take photographs of the unauthorised fence.
-Given the previous response from Mr Mills-Pereira, that the closed board fence is under the ownership of Mile Flat Farm, the officers visited Mile Flat Farm as well.
+On 10th February 2025, Kate Evans and Emma Posillico visited The Stableyard Development to take photographs of the unauthorised fences.
+It was discovered that closed board fencing has also been erected between the gardens of each dwelling/plot, as well as along the western property boundary.
+Given the previous response from Mr Mills-Pereira, that the northern closed board fence is under the ownership of Mile Flat Farm, the officers visited Mile Flat Farm as well.
 The officers spoke with Mr Terence Quigley, who stated that the closed board fence is within his ownership.
 Mr Quigley noted that he does not want to remove the fence as it provides privacy between the gardens of the dwellings constructed at The Stableyard and the garden of Mile Flat Farm.